Hart wrestling family: Outside wrestling

 In December 2011, Jade Hart, the eldest child of Bret Hart, launched a clothing line called Jade Hart Kimonos.
 Based out of Calgary the clothing line consisted of handmade kimono made from Canadian silks and other fabrics.
 The business suspended operations in 2013.

 Georgia Hart Annis is an employee at the Cookbook Co. in Calgary.
 She at one point helped her niece Jennifer Neidhart to get a job there too and Neidhart is now manager of catering for the Cookbook Co.

 Brit and her husband Jamie are also involved in the restaurant business, they both work for the Rouge restaurant in Calgary.

 Georgia Smith is a model and voice over actress and her fiancé Adam Barry is a musician.

 Farrah Hart is a clothes designer.

 Wrestling related

 B. J. Annis, husband of Georgia Hart and father of Teddy Hart has operated BJ's Gym in Downtown East Village, Calgary since constructing it in 1971.
 The gym was a place for Stampede Wrestling's workers to train.
 In November 2011, his daughter Angie Annis staged an art exhibition at the gymnasium prior to the establishment closing its doors.

-Lindsay Hart, daughter of Alison Hart and Ben Bassarab, works as a make up artist and has worked on her cousin Natalie Neidhart on the reality show Total Divas, as well as working backstage for Elite Canadian Championship Wrestling.
+Lindsay Hart, named after her maternal uncle Ross Lindsay, is daughter of Alison Hart and Ben Bassarab, works as a make up artist and has worked on her cousin Natalie Neidhart on the reality show Total Divas, as well as working backstage for Elite Canadian Championship Wrestling.
 Natalya and her husband Tyson Kidd are featured heavily on Total Divas.
 Family members including Bret, his wife Stephanie, Ellie, Jim and Jennifer Neidhart as well as Kristen, Lachlan and Maddox Culbreth have all appeared on occasion.